tea2code/fantasy-rts/documentation/Kernel.md

 - **Info:** Standard level for non critical messages.
 Normally disabled in major stable builds.
 - **Warning:** Use for important messages which aren't critical as errors.
 Always active.
 - **Error:** Use for exception and error messages.
 Always active.

+## Main

+### main.cpp

+Puts everything together.

+### Application

+The application class executes all the execution phase related functions and is mostly a collection of more or less unrelated methods.

+### IteratorWrapper

+Simple wrapper for iterator pointer which alows usage of interfaces in iterators.

 ## Module